istio/istio.io/content/en/docs/ops/deployment/vm-architecture/index.md

 {{< tab name="Single-Network" category-value="single" >}}

-In this mesh, there is a single [network](/docs/ops/deployment/deployment-models/#network-models), meaning pods and virtual machines can directly reach each other.
+In this mesh, there is a single [network](/docs/ops/deployment/deployment-models/#network-models), implying that pods and virtual machines can communicate directly with each other.

 Control plane traffic, including XDS configuration and certificate signing, are sent through a Gateway in the cluster.
-This ensures that the VMs have a stable address to connect to when they are bootstrapping.
+This ensures that the virtual machines have a stable address to connect to when they are bootstrapping.
 All other communication between pods and virtual machines are able to communicate directly.

 {{< image width="75%"